rackerlabs/design-system/_component_design/time-picker.md

 ### When to use

-Use the time picker if the list of times are sequential, such as 9 a.m., 10 a.m., 11 a.m., and so on.
+Use the time picker if the list of times are sequential, such as 9 AM, 10 AM, 11 AM, and so on.

 Do not use the time picker if there are gaps between time options.
-For example, if 9 a.m., 12 p.m., and 3 p.m. are the options, use radio buttons.
+For example, if 9 AM, 12 PM, and 3 PM are the options, use radio buttons.

 ### Best practices

-- Times in a list should be incremental, usually by every 30 minutes or 1 hour, but 10- or 15-minute increments may be used depending on the use case.
+- Times in a list should be incremental, usually by every 30 minutes or 1 hour, but 10- or 15-minute increments might be used depending on the use case.

 {% endcolumn %}